hogeschool/Software-Construction/Workshop - Requirements Specification/03_REST.md

 - The credentials are encoded via Form Data (key-value pairs)

-So the login is implemented by calling the `/v1/login` endpoint of the HR-server, where the credentials are send along in the body.
+So the login is implemented by calling the `/v1/login` endpoint of the HR-server, where the credentials are sent along in the body.
 The server will respond by setting a authentication cookie and saying '200 OK'.
 You will learn more about this process during the WebDev course.

 Because we call an endpoint with a verb in it ('login'), we know that this is not a REST-based request; we're calling a function so it's a Remote Procedure call (RPC), where calling the login-function results in setting a authentication cookie.